svenjungnickel/hayahaycafe/content/pages/about.md

 ---
 template: DefaultPage
-slug: story
+slug: about
-title: Story
+title: About
 subtitle: ''
 headerImage: /images/default.jpg
 meta:
-  title: Story
+  title: About
   description: This is a meta description.
   keywords: ''
 ---